A CERN placement: Krishni's experience

 My role encompassed learning the foundational physics background on radiation and its physical measurements, its effects, followed by protective quantities.

-My role then narrowed into radiation protection assessments through FLAIR simulations and benchmarking the data from our experimental results.
-Finally finishing with material definitions in the FLAIR database.
-I learnt to use the Fluka / FLAIR software to make models similar to CAD drawings which we constructed at university.
+The role then narrowed into radiation protection assessments through FLAIR simulations and benchmarking the data from our experimental results, finishing with material definitions in the FLAIR database.
+I learnt to use the Fluka / FLAIR software to make models similar to CAD drawings which we constructed at university."

 Krishni skiing - posing with her skis